Sunday, October 14, 2012

 Unfortunately, Max is also Rushmore’s worst pupil, and is failing all of his courses.

-He doesn’t have many friends, but does manage to make a good impression on Herman Blume (Bill Murray), a Rushmore alumnus and self-made millionaire who is almost as much a social outcast as Max.
+He doesn’t have many friends, but manages to make a good impression on Herman Blume (Bill Murray), a Rushmore alumnus and self-made millionaire who is almost as much a social outcast as Max.

-One day, Max finds a hand-written quote jotted down in a library book, and his search for the person who wrote it leads him to Rosemary Cross (Olivia Williams), a young widow who teaches 1st grade at Rushmore.
-Max instantly falls in love with Ms. Cross, and does everything he can to impress her, including a stunt that ultimately gets him expelled.
+One day, Max discovers a hand-written quote jotted down in a library book, and his search for the person who penned it leads him to Rosemary Cross (Olivia Williams), a young widow who teaches first graders at Rushmore.
+Max instantly falls in love with Ms. Cross and tries desperately to impress her, going so far as to initiate a "civic improvement" that gets him expelled.

-Things go from bad to worse for our hero when he learns Ms. Cross has been secretly dating his mentor and close friend, Herman Blume, kicking off a war between the two former pals that will undoubtedly end very badly.
+Things go from bad to worse for Max when he learns that Ms. Cross is secretly dating his mentor and close friend Herman Blume, kicking off a war between the two former pals that is destined to end badly.

-For me, Wes Anderson’s masterpiece is 2001's The Royal Tenenbaums, which took his odd view of the world and spun it into an amusing, heartwarming tale of a family that’s fallen on hard times.
+For me, Wes Anderson’s masterpiece will always be 2001's The Royal Tenenbaums, which took his odd worldview and spun it into an amusing, heartwarming tale of a family that has fallen on hard times.

-If I had to pick a 2nd favorite from his impressive filmography, it would be Rushmore, a movie chock full of humor and pathos, with a keen sense of its own warped reality.
+If I had to pick a second favorite from his impressive filmography, it would be Rushmore, a movie chock full of humor and pathos with a keen sense of its own warped reality.

 No comments: